shaunhyp57/everglades/docs/README.rst

 ./gym-everglades/
 +++++++++++++++++

-This directory is the OpenAI Gym for project Everglades.
+This directory is the OpenAI Gym for project EVERGLADES.
 It follows the Gym API standards.

 ./test_battle.py
 ++++++++++++++++